JonathanCrossland/multichain/README.md

 # LucidOcean.MultiChain Assembly

 The library is an unofficial wrapper for multichain_cli JSON RPC.
+Refer to https://www.multichain.com/developers/json-rpc-api/ for more information on each JSON RPC call and how it is used.

 Follow these instructions to create your own chain. https://www.multichain.com/developers/creating-connecting/